miikko/DatasetAPI-Back/README.md

    ##### POST

    Creates a new account with given credentials.
 The credentials should be passed in the request body.
 The account creation will fail if the username is too short (3 letter) or if it is not unique.
+Succesful requests get an response that contains the username and id.

    Example body:
    ```